Sheriff's Orientation Training (SOT)

 - Eight to ten weeks of module training

-The Sheriff's Office will provide all books, materials, and uniforms (except footwear) and weapons for law enforcement.
+The Sheriff's Office will provide all books, materials, and uniforms (except footwear) and weapons (law enforcement).
 Those selected for hire will receive $17.66 per hour (40 hour work week) and full benefits during this training period.
-After this training is completed, the recruit is sworn in and their salary increases to Law Enforcement Deputy - $47,022 or Detention Deputy - $46,476.
+After this training is completed, the recruit is sworn-in and their salary increases to $21.99 per hour (84 hours bi-weekly).

 Physical Efficiency Battery (PEB)

 What's My First Step?
 For Law Enforcement Deputy Trainee, Detention Deputy Trainee and Reserve Deputy your first step is to make sure you qualify for the position.
 If you have not done so, it is advised that you review the minimum qualifications for your position to ensure you qualify and are within our hiring guidelines.
 To get started you should review the Application Process

 section.
 From there you will decide if you considered either an "In-Town" or "Out-of-Town" applicant.
 If you are within two (2) hours driving distance from the Tampa area, you are considered an "In-Town" applicant.
 In-town applicants should schedule to take the FBAT or CJBAT test first.
 On the other hand, "Out-of-Town" applicants will be asked to first create a user profile in the HCSO Applicant Tracking System